 - Electrical Department

-The most current, energy-efficient technology, combined with careful design and planning, is slated to reduce the City’s annual streetlight energy usage.
+The City of Cambridge has nearly completed the installation of new LED streetlights designed with the most current, energy-efficient technology that is expected to reduce the City’s annual streetlight energy usage.

 Designing the New System: